An Understanding of the Carbon Series with the Sensation Approach: A remedy from the Oxygen compounds

 Further describing the toy, she said that it was like a glass bubble, like an aquarium which is closed.
 (Here, she makes a hand gesture of a circle).
 It is a safe place for a baby, (starts weeping at this point) it is like a hug.
 You experience protection, care, tenderness and attention there.
 It is like an unborn baby; it is like something that the baby has before delivery but is missing after it is delivered.

 Here, she connected to a story which she had read in magazine, which featured a baby who was not safe, having being thrown out onto a street in China like a piece of garbage.
 She felt that the baby would be feeling vulnerable, unprotected, with all things being lethal around it.
 The patient related that she too had a thrown out feeling when she discovered that her husband was involved in an extramarital affair.

 There are two important aspects in the case one is of the womb and the other is of trust, humiliation and respect.
 On one side she is totally dependent where she feels like she is in a glass bubble which is safe tender loving caring and protecting.
 On the other hand, is the feeling of being disappointed by partner or mother throwing her out of this safe protective womb which is humiliating and disrespectful.
-This total dependency as if being in a womb is Lithium and the disappointment, mistrust, humiliation, no respect are themes of Muriaticum (Chlorine element)7.
-Remedy she received was Lithium muriaticum 200, which was shifted to 1M later.
+This total dependency as if being in a womb is Lithium and the disappointment, mistrust, humiliation, no respect are themes of Chlorine compound remedies.
+Remedy she received was a Chlorine compound remedy, which was shifted to 1M later.